usepat/soniccontrol/docs/sonic_control_gui/serial_monitor.md

 ## Implementation

-@see sonicpackage.views.control.serialmonitor.SerialMonitor
+@see soniccontrol.views.control.serialmonitor.SerialMonitor

-The SerialMonitor uses the [Communicator](@ref  sonicpackage.communication.communicator.Communicator) in the background.
+The SerialMonitor uses the [Communicator](@ref  soniccontrol.communication.communicator.Communicator) in the background.
 It provides the GUI interface.
-Commands are sent via [send_and_wait_for_answer](@ref  sonicpackage.communication.communicator.Communicator.send_and_wait_for_answer) and the received answer gets displayed.
+Commands are sent via [send_and_wait_for_answer](@ref  soniccontrol.communication.communicator.Communicator.send_and_wait_for_answer) and the received answer gets displayed.

 ### Read button

 @see Communication

 If the read button is switched to on, that it starts the [MessageFetcher](@ref soniccontrol_gui.state_fetching.message_fetcher.MessageFetcher) and displays the messages received.
-It uses the [read_message](@ref sonicpackage.communication.communicator.Communicator.read_message) function of Communicator.
+It uses the [read_message](@ref soniccontrol.communication.communicator.Communicator.read_message) function of Communicator.

 @}